skezo/cetus/bed-leveling/README.md

 # Bed Leveling

 These files were originally created by **Lukee Varga** (from the [Cetus3D Users Facebook Group](https://www.facebook.com/groups/1122442167791001/)) and the original download link is [here](http://www.mediafire.com/file/24maoajyyv3deby/Heated+bed+4+corner+calibration.rar
 ).
-The files also include support people using 3mm aluminium bed or glass on top of the heated bed (see inside `stl > +3mm`).
+The files also include support for people using 3mm aluminium bed or glass on top of the heated bed (see inside `stl > +3mm`).

 ## How to print: